-By the end of 2019, approximately 15% of the Company's employees who are members of the Company's defined benefit and defined contribution pension plans were eligible for retirement, and by the end of 2020, approximately 17% could be eligible.
+By the end of 2020, approximately 14% of the Company's employees who are members of the Company's defined benefit and defined contribution pension plans were eligible for retirement, and by the end of 2021, approximately 15% could be eligible.
 These percentages are not evenly spread across the Company's work force, but tend to be most significant in the most senior levels of the Company's staff and among management staff.
-During 2019, approximately 3% of the Company's work force (down from 4% in 2018) elected to retire.
+During 2020, approximately 3% of the Company's work force (approximately the same percentage in 2019) elected to retire.
 Accordingly, the Company's continued success will be tied to its ability to continue to attract and retain sufficient qualified staff to replace the capability lost through retirements and meet the demands of the Company's work programs.

 In addition, the Company expects the skilled labour market for its industry will remain highly competitive.
-Many of the Company's current and potential employees being sought after possess skills and experience that are also highly coveted by other organizations inside and outside the electricity sector.
+Many of the Company's current and potential employees are sought after as they possess skills and experience that are also highly coveted by other organizations inside and outside the electricity sector.
 The failure to attract, retain and deploy qualified personnel for Hydro One's business could have a material adverse effect on the Company.